Clapboard and Lap Board Siding Calculator

 How to Estimate Gable Walls

-Finding the number of boards needed for a gable is fairly simple.
+Finding the number of boards needed for the area beneath a gable roof is fairly simple.
 Simply multiply the height and width of the gable and estimate the linear footage like you would for a rectangle using the width and height.

 Divide in half to get the linear footage needed to cover a triangular area.